 Huckleberry is also in demand as a chamber musician, with recitals across the United States, Australia, and Europe.
 He can be heard on four compact disc recordings on the Crystal Record and Albany Record labels.

 In addition to his performing career, Dr. Huckleberry is equally passionate about his role as an educator.
-He is currently associate professor of piano pedagogy and collaborative arts at The University of Iowa.
+He is currently professor of piano pedagogy and collaborative arts at the University of Iowa.
 There he heads the piano pedagogy program, which is now recognized as one of the leading programs in the nation.
 He is a sought-after speaker on pedagogical topics, including talks at the World Piano Pedagogy Conference, the National Conference on Keyboard Pedagogy, and the Music Teachers National Conference.
-At The University of Iowa, he also maintains a studio of national and international students, who themselves are beginning to leave their mark in their field.
+At the University of Iowa, he also maintains a studio of national and international students, who themselves are beginning to leave their mark in their field.
 In fact, all DMA graduates from his piano pedagogy program are themselves now teaching at academic institutions across the country and abroad.